languagesai/documentation/docs/README.md

 If you want to see all your classes, click on `CLASSES`.
 If you want to see students from a specific class, click on its name.

-When you click on `CLASSES`, you land on a sharing panel :
+When you click on `CLASSES`, you land on a sharing panel:

 ![Menu class](_media/p_t_view.png)

-you can chose what kind of thing you would like to share by clicking on one of the tabs:
+You can choose what kind of thing you would like to share by clicking on one of the tabs:

 ![Menu class](_media/p_t_menu2.png  ':size=350px')

-And then, again, a good old drag-and-drop will let you share an articles/lists/words with a group.
+And then, again, the good old drag-and-drop will let you share articles/lists/words with a group.

 ![Menu class](_media/p_t_dnd.png)